27 Best Travel Planning Tools and Apps

 Plan your foreign currency needs

 One of my favorite travel planning tools is XE Currency.
-With this app, you plug in an amount in whatever currency you want converted, then select the currency you want to convert to and voila!
-It’s the best way to organize your foreign currency.
+With this app, you plug in an amount in whatever currency you want converted, then select the currency you want to convert to, and voila!

-Say you think you’ll need abut US$100 every day while you’re in Spain.
-Insert US$100 into XE and select Euros.
 This is a great tool for verifying the amount of money you need from an ATM abroad, converting restaurant bills, and so much more.

 It helps you keep a grasp on your spending while you travel.
-Quotes are live and, it converts all currencies and, being an app, its ready when you are.
+Quotes are live and it converts all currencies and, being an app, it’s ready when you are.

-XE Currency Converter also has a handy tool to assist you in keeping tract of your business expenses.
 Just fill it out as you go along and print out/ submit when you’re done.
 It’s like having a private assistant.
 One of the best travel planning tools.

 This travel planning tool will save you money and time and give you peace of mind.
 It’s one of the most useful tools I use regularly to plan travel.